melodyyangaws/sql-based-etl/README.md

 ```
 ./deployment/setup_cmd_tool.sh
 ```
 Additionally, you might need the [CDK toolkit](https://cdkworkshop.com/15-prerequisites/500-toolkit.html) to deploy the solution.
-Please igore the CDK CLI installation, if you intend to deploy the solution via AWS CloudFormation.
+Please igore the installation, if you intend to deploy the solution via AWS CloudFormation.

 ### Prepare deployment